stefan-isele/stefan-isele.github.io/architecture/architecture-principles.md

 but sometimes avoiding repetition leads to so much more effort and complexity that repetition must be accepted.

 ## The Principles

 * Reveal the intent
-* Separation of concerns
+* Separate concerns
+* Provide structure
+  * Naming matters
+* Self containment
 * Do not repeat yourself (DRY)
 * Fail early
-* Structure matters
-* Naming matters
-* Self containment
 * Minimize scope
 * Locality
 * Control the boundaries